MediaComem/comem-webdev/subjects/git-branching/README.md

 #### Delete `feature-sub`

-Now that you're done, you can delete feature-sub:
+Now that you're done, you can delete `feature-sub`:

 ```bash
 $> git branch -d feature-sub